irimina/CS-and-the-City-Curriculum/react/react-setup.md

 #### Step 5

+Test the file locally by doing the folloing below:

 Open directory that contains your React project in your code editor.
 Find the App.js file in the "src" directory.
 Delete the code inside of the div with the class name "App."

 ![Delete Code](./img/delete-code.png)